ben-shepherd/magpie-developer-challenge/README.md

 - In the real world, a lot of the configuration I have hard coded would likely be better coming from an external source (db), this will make quick fixes easier and editable by anyone providing there's some UI to do so.

 - The data extractor (src\Utils\Date\DateExctractor.php) is extremely far from perfect.
-I know some values may be completely wrong despite having a date.
+I'm aware it has flaws and won't catch every single use case.
 If I had more time, I would build a super generic function that could take any date format, and using each value/part/position to determine it's likely value type, then dynamically generate the php date format string based on the findings to eventually resolve them into a standardised format

+- The contents in output.json has more information than requeired, some of this was used for creating the logic, and some for debugging.
+If we only wanted certain information to be visible, a presentation layer could be added to only return the contents required

 ## Magpie PHP Developer Challenge